 Board Responsibilities and Structures — FAQs

-BoardSource has been answering governance-related questions posed by nonprofit leaders for more than 25 years.
-Here are the answers to some of the most frequently asked questions about board responsibilities and structures.
+BoardSource has been fielding governance-related questions posed by nonprofit leaders for over 30 years.
+Here are the answers to those questions most frequently asked about board responsibilities and structures.

 What are the basic responsibilities of nonprofit boards?